marcellovictorino/ImageRecognition/ReadMe.md

-This is a project to learn some Machine Learning, working with image recognition.
+# Description
+Following tutorial from [Python Programming](https://pythonprogramming.net/loading-images-python-opencv-tutorial/) to work with image recognition using OpenCV.

+# Implementation Ideas
-How can we use a regular video stream and add the power of Artificial Inteligency behind it to work as a multi-mode counter.
+How can we use a regular video stream and add the power of Artificial Inteligence behind it to work as a multi-mode counter?

 We could have a camera located at intersections or specific trails to keep track on the amount of:
 + Cars